 Getting started with Uptrace

-Getting started with Uptrace and OpenTelemetry is easy:
+Getting started with Uptrace and OpenTelemetry is straightforward:

-1. You can create a cloud account or host Uptrace on your servers.
-Either way, you will obtain a DSN which contains Uptrace connection details, for example, https://secret@api.uptrace.dev?grpc=4317.
+1. Set up Uptrace: You can either create a cloud account or install Uptrace on your own servers.
+Both options will provide you with a DSN (Data Source Name) containing Uptrace connection details, such as https://secret@api.uptrace.dev?grpc=4317.

-2. To start receiving telemetry data, use the DSN to configure OpenTelemetry for your programming language.
+2. Configure OpenTelemetry: Use the DSN to configure OpenTelemetry for your programming language and start receiving telemetry data.

 DSN